Djaytan/docker-papermc-server/docs/user-guide/src/directory-layout-and-volumes.md

 The directory structure is as follows:

-    /data
-    ├── config/      → Configuration overrides
+     /config/          → Override configuration files
+     /data/            → Persistent server data
-    ├── worlds/      → World saves (e.g., "world", "world_nether", "world_the_end", etc.)
+        ├── worlds/      → Saved Minecraft worlds (e.g., "world", "world_nether", "world_the_end")
-    └── plugins/     → PaperMC plugins (".jar" files and their data)
+        └── plugins/     → PaperMC plugins and their data (JAR files and plugin-specific folders)

 ### 📌 Directory Details

-- **`/data/`**<br/>
-  This is the root working directory — everything persistent or user-facing lives under it.<br/>
-  If you want to back up or inspect the full server state, this is the top-level directory to use.<br/>
-  However, for most use cases, it's better to mount its subdirectories (`config/`, `worlds/`, `plugins/`) individually and/or populate them statically by building your own OCI image based on this one.
-This keeps things modular, maintainable, and easier to manage.

-- **`/data/config/`**<br/>
+- **`/config/`**<br/>
   Place configuration override files here.<br/>
   This is useful for advanced customization when environment variables aren't enough.<br/>
   For best results, define these files statically in your own custom OCI image based on this one.<br/>
   More details available [here](configuration-files.md).

+- **`/data/`**<br/>
+  This is the root working directory — everything persistent lives under it.<br/>
+  If you want to back up or inspect the full server state, this is the top-level directory to use.<br/>
+  However, for most use cases, it's better to mount its subdirectories (`worlds/`, `plugins/`) individually and/or populate them statically by building your own OCI image based on this one.
+This keeps things modular, maintainable, and easier to manage.

 - **`/data/worlds/`**<br/>
-  This directory contains all world saves.  <br/>
+  This directory contains all world saves.<br/>
   By default, it includes `world`, `world_nether`, and `world_the_end`, but any custom worlds you configure will also appear here, either in addition to or in place of the defaults.<br/>
   Mount this directory to persist or import your game worlds.